Article date 2015:

 Watch above: Andrew & Jenny's story

-Andrew Thompson from Cannock is set to run the Morrisons Great Birmingham Run on Sunday for Cure Leukaemia in support of his wife of 23 years, Jenny.
+Andrew Thompson from Cannock ran the Morrisons Great Birmingham Run in 2015 for Cure Leukaemia in support of his wife of 23 years, Jenny.

-Jenny has Acute Myeloid Leukaemia (AML) and is currently battling the disease on ward 625 at the Queen Elizabeth Hospital (QE), Birmingham.
+Jenny has Acute Myeloid Leukaemia (AML) and is treated on ward 625 at the Queen Elizabeth Hospital (QE), Birmingham.

 “We weren’t even sure to go to the hospital back in March.